Constructing locally flat surfaces in 4-manifolds: Embedding surfaces using surgery theory

 Recall that by Whitehead's theorem if we can arrange that $F_*\colon \pi_i(V)\to \pi_i(S^1)$ is an isomorphism for all $i$, then we can conclude that $F$ is a homotopy equivalence.
 By Poincar\'{e}--Lefschetz duality, it will suffice to arrange that $F_*$ is an isomorphism on $\pi_1$ and $\pi_2$.

 \begin{step} Arrange that $F$ induces an isomorphism on $\pi_1$. \end{step}

-Note that the map $F_*\colon \pi_1(V)\to \pi_1(S^1)$ is already surjective by construction.
+The map $F_*\colon \pi_1(V)\to \pi_1(S^1)$ is already surjective by construction.
 We can modify $V$, and $F$, so that it is also injective, by performing \emph{surgery on circles}, as in Exercise~\ref{ex:surgery-on-circles}.
 As we will see in the exercise, there are two possible framing choices for each such surgery.
-We have to use the framing induced by the spin structure to ensure that we still have a diagram as in \eqref{eq:V-boundary}, where $V$ induces the given spin structure on $S^3_0(K)$.
+We have to use the framing induced by the spin structure to ensure that we still have a diagram as in \eqref{eq:V-boundary}, where $V$ is spin and induces the given spin structure on $S^3_0(K)$.

 We assume henceforth that we have already arranged that $F$ induces an isomorphism on fundamental groups.